stereobooster/stereobooster.com/content/posts/dev.to-posts-quality/index.md

 Posts without any sense, like unreadable text or only title with "test" or similar.

-**Ways to fight**: give caution to the author "you about to post an empty article, while you can do it, we recommend to do at least some text"
+**Ways to fight**: give caution to the author "you about to post an empty article, while you can do it, we recommend to add at least some text"

 ### Factually wrong